InsulaLabs/insi/docs/api_keys.md

 5. Finally, the tombstone record is removed.

 This asynchronous process ensures that deleting a key with a large amount of data does not block the system.
 This cleanup also includes the automatic deletion of any aliases created by the key.

+### Resource Limit Management

+While resource limits are set by default upon key creation, they can be viewed and modified via specific API endpoints.

+#### Setting Resource Limits (Admin Only)

+*   **Endpoint**: `POST /db/api/v1/admin/limits/set`
+*   **Authentication**: System Root Key

+An administrator can set or update any resource limit for a specific API key.
+The request body must include the target `api_key` and a `limits` object containing the values to be changed.
+Any fields omitted from the `limits` object will remain unchanged.

+#### Viewing Resource Limits

+There are two ways to view limits: for the calling key, or for a specific key (admin only).

+*   **Endpoint (Caller)**: `GET /db/api/v1/limits`
+*   **Authentication**: Any User Key

+This endpoint returns an object showing the maximum configured limits and the current resource usage for the key making the request.

+*   **Endpoint (Admin)**: `POST /db/api/v1/admin/limits/get`
+*   **Authentication**: System Root Key

+This allows an administrator to view the limits and usage for any key by specifying it in the request body.

 ## API Key Aliases